Special hardship order

 How to apply

 - complete a special hardship order application, available from a Magistrates Court or transport and motoring customer service centre

-- lodge the application and supporting evidence (e.g. an affidavit from you, your employer or your doctor) and your ‘Notice of driver licence suspension’ with the Magistrates Court in the district where you live within 21 days of your suspension
+- lodge the application and supporting evidence (e.g. an affidavit from you, your employer or your doctor) and your ‘Notice of driver licence suspension’ with the Magistrates Court in the district where you live after your suspension has started.

 - once accepted and stamped by the court, give a copy of the application and affidavit to the Department of Transport and Main Roads at least 7 days before the court hearing date.